photo of Annie with Maddy by Coco

 At six years old I started taking horseback riding lessons.
 My riding instructor gave me increasingly difficult horses to ride.
 By the time I was twelve, she was letting me ride her new horses in training, including working with her most difficult horses, and said I should consider training horses for a career.
 Then, as now, I've repeatedly found horses are the best teachers!

-I worked at a Florida horse rescue for a couple of years.
-I helped mentally and emotionally rehabilitate horses who had been physically rehabilitated.
+I worked at a Florida horse rescue for a couple of years, helping mentally and emotionally rehabilitate horses who had been physically rehabilitated.
 I took horses with backgrounds of abuse and neglect and helped them learn to trust people, have safe ground manners, and start some under saddle to prepare them for adoption.
+This experience deepened my understanding of how trauma affects horses and the importance of individualized approaches to healing and training.

 I love teaching horsemanship and giving riding lessons.
-I love helping people and horses along their horsemanship journeys.
-I find joy watching people create deeper understanding and connection with their horses, and empowering people to reach their horsemanship goals.
-I’m no longer taking horses to train or ride for clients.
-I will continue to instruct horsemanship and work with you to reach your horsemanship goals.
+I find joy in helping people create deeper understanding and connection with their horses, and empowering them to reach their horsemanship goals using methods that honor their horse's individual needs.

 Photo by Kathy Ziegler